 Opportunity – within and beyond organising and ownership, and the wider rapidly evolving policy landscape, what are the opportunities that exist, or that can be created to further community economic development and give people the power to create change?

-Taking place at the Market Hall, Devonport, Plymouth on Friday 18th November, SoU2 is a full day conference of talks and workshops, followed by a social event and party.
+Taking place at the Market Hall, Devonport, Plymouth on Friday 18th November, SoU2 is a full day conference of talks and workshops, followed by a post social and food.

 The conference is for anyone working on social, environmental, racial, and economic justice, democracy and community power at a local level across the UK, whether through local enterprise, organising, activism, third sector, or local government.
 Join us to talk, learn and make connections for a brighter, more viable and more just future.

-The conference will run from 09.45hrs until 16:30hr and will consist of a series of workshops based around expert talks.
-Lunch and refreshments will be provided, and the event is free to attend.
+The main conference will run from 09.45hrs until 16:30hr and will consist of a series of workshops based around expert talks.
+Lunch and refreshments will be provided through out the day.